sernle/c24-api-gettingstarted/readme.md

       new File("/Customers.xml") -> parser -> validate -> transform -> writer -> System.out

-As with CDOs, the `parse(...)` and `write(...)` methods both work with SDOs (and in the case of the former return an SDO).
-Validation and transformation are not supported on SDOs and, although the API could transparently convert between CDO & SDO, these features are only supported directly via the CDO-based API so users can ensure they're creating the most efficient processing pipeline.
+As with CDOs, the `parse(...)` and `write(...)` methods both work with Preons (and in the case of the former return an Preon).
+Validation and transformation are not supported on Preons and, although the API could transparently convert between CDO & Preon, these features are only supported directly via the CDO-based API so users can ensure they're creating the most efficient processing pipeline.

 ## Java 8 Deploy Option
 _The Deploy Java 8 code option is available with io v4.7.0 and above._